whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     avg_inf_day <- apply(inf.data, MARGIN=2, mean)

-Comparing these two commands will help understand the `apply` function, which is not intuitive but highly efficient as we have seen.
-The arguments to `apply` are:
+Comparing these two commands will help understand the `apply` function, which is not intuitive but highly efficient.
+The arguments to `apply`
+are:

 -   The data object
 -   `MARGIN`, indicating whether to apply over rows (1) or columns (2)